bymikelangelo/mxa-tech/README.md

     npm run start
 ```

-The dafault port NestJS use is number **3000**.
+The default port NestJS use is number **3000**.
 Then, you can try doing a HTTP Petition to http://localhost:3000/vehicles to receive data from the Firebase Database.
 If you use the endpoint vehicles/byColor, you will receive entries depending on the **colour parameter** write on the URL.
 For example with http://localhost:3000/vehicles/byColor/red you will see:

     [
         {